 Defining Reflection

 Reflection is a type of “telling” that allows memoirists to get their present-day perspective onto the page.
-Most strong memoirs or personal essays contain two distinct voices: the voice of innocence and the 4e118735397911.56f5312310f36voice of experience.
+Most strong memoirs or personal essays contain two distinct voices: the voice of innocence and the voice of experience.
 The voice of innocence is the voice of the character who experiences the events.
 In Angela’s Ashes, for instance, the voice of innocence is the child in Ireland whose brothers die, whose mother becomes distant, and whose alcoholic father can’t hold a job.
 The voice of experience, on the other hand, is the older, wiser reflective voice that looks back on events years later.
 In Angela’s Ashes, this is the adult who tells readers what these experiences mean and how they impact the character’s life in the long term.
 In other words, the reflective voice knows the character’s future.
 It appears in the text to impart wisdom and explain why the story’s events matter.

 The Purpose of Reflection